phayes/smartbuf/README.md

 - **Full seek support** with optimization for seeks within buffered data
 - **Configurable buffer sizes** and queue lengths for fine-tuning performance

+## Use Cases

+`SmartBuf` is particularly well-suited for wrapping readers that perform **network requests** or other **slow or inconsistent I/O operations**.
+The background thread pre-fetching helps mask latency by reading data ahead of time, while the buffering system handles variability in network speed and reliability.

+Common scenarios include:
+- **HTTP/HTTPS responses**: Wrapping network stream readers from libraries like `reqwest`, `hyper`, or `ureq`
+- **Remote file access**: Reading from cloud storage APIs or remote file systems
+- **Database BLOB streams**: Reading large binary objects from databases over network connections
+- **Any slow or variable-latency I/O**: Situations where read operations may block or take inconsistent amounts of time

+For fast local I/O (like reading from memory or fast SSDs), the overhead of background threading may outweigh the benefits, and standard buffered readers may be more appropriate.

 ## Features

 - **Background thread pre-fetching**: Data is read ahead of time in a background thread, reducing blocking on I/O operations